To Real Recovery

 Let’s talk peer support.

 What exactly is it?
-Peer support is a type of treatment through which peer supporters share experiences, knowledge, understanding and support as a way of helping others during eating disorder and/or addiction recovery.
-Peer supporters are those in recovery who now walk beside others who are still struggling.
+Peer support refers to the support and mentorship that people recovered from an eating disorder and/or addiction may lend to others who are currently in recovery.
+Through shared experiences, knowledge and understanding, peer supporters walk beside those who are navigating their recovery journey.
 Peer Supporters share stories of their own lived experiences with an eating disorder/addiction while mentoring, guiding and simply listening to those who often feel no one understands them.

 At HHRR, we fully accept and appreciate that slips and slides are inevitable; our peer supporters have been through these slips and slides as well!
 Throughout each day, we face many difficult decisions: decisions about what to eat, how much to eat and when to eat.
 Decisions about whether to go to a meeting or not, whether to pick up the phone and ask for help, and whether to listen to or disobey those automatic negative thoughts.

 We opened HHRR to assist each client in making these tough decisions, one decision at a time.

 Who We Serve